5 Fun Facts About Your Heart, the Amazing Cardiac Muscle

 The thyroid gland sends out thyroid hormone, which causes the heart to beat harder and faster.

-The adrenal gland sends out adrenaline (epinephrine) which revs up your heart rate.
+The adrenal gland sends out adrenaline (epinephrine), which revs up your heart rate.

 Like your hands and the rest of your body, the size of your heart changes as you grow.
-Close your hand into a fist; this is about the same size as your heart right now!

-Picture a walnut: that’s about the same size as a baby’s heart.
-Even though newborn babies have teeny tiny hearts, their cardiac muscle is mighty and fast.
-In fact, newborns have the fastest heart rate compared to kids and adults of all other ages.
+Even though newborn babies have tiny hearts, their cardiac muscle is mighty and fast.
+Newborns have the fastest heart rate compared to kids and adults of all other ages.

 When you grow up, your heart gradually slows down.